DataLab-Platform/DataLab/doc/intro/installation.rst

 Optional modules for development and testing:

-.. include:: extras_require-dev.txt
+.. include:: ../extras_require-dev.txt

 Optional modules for building the documentation:

-.. include:: extras_require-doc.txt
+.. include:: ../extras_require-doc.txt

 How to install